 Check out more of my vanilla cake recipes including my gluten-free vanilla cake, gluten-free vanilla mug cake, vanilla snack cake, vanilla pound cake and vanilla almond flour cake which is completely grain-free!

-Gluten-Free Flour Blend – King Arthur Gluten-Free Measure-for-Measure flour is my go-to for gluten-free baking.
+Gluten-Free Flour Blend – King Arthur Gluten-Free Measure for Measure is my go to flour for gluten-free baking.
 It works reliably in almost all of my recipes and is easily found in most grocery stores.
 It is also certified gluten-free and contains xanthan gum so no need for any extra binder ingredients.
 Be sure to check out more of my gluten-free recipes with King Arthur Flour.

 Pamela’s All Purpose Artisan Blend is similar to King Arthur and works well in this recipe.
 Cup4Cup is another good gluten-free flour blend that works well in many recipes.
 I don’t test with it because it contains milk powder and I am mostly dairy-free.
 These two flours are also certified gluten-free and contain binders.